Lesson 7: Storage

 Students will be able to:

-- Explain the need for storage as part of processing information in a computer
+- Explain the need for storage as part of processing information with a computer

-- Develop an algorithm to complete a task
+- Develop an algorithm that incorporates storage considerations

 - Print copies of Storage and Processing - Activity Guide

 - Several decks of cards to share among the class